 Homemade Non-Toxic Mascara (no aloe vera!)

-Oh, that crazy makeup...
+Oh, that crazy makeup!
 For thousands of years, humans have been applying colors, powders, and potions to their skin.
 The ancient Egyptians wore kohl colored eyeliner to protect them from the sun's harsh rays.
 Yet this also gives us a picture of the stereotypical dark-eyed Egyptian images we conjure up.
 Ancient Japanese women wore lead-based powder to make their skin appear ghostly white.
 This showed they were "dainty" and ready for marriage.
 Super pale skin meant they weren't working in the fields with skin tanned by the sun.

 What's in that tube of drug store mascara, anyway?
 Parabens, aluminum powder, and propylene glycol are among the most common ingredients.
 We put those ingredients near our eyes, all for the sake of long, luscious lashes.
-They are a growing concern and have been linked to cancer, impairing the body's natural ability to excrete toxic mercury, or even causing skin irritations in some individuals.
+These ingredients are a growing concern and have been linked to cancer, impairing the body's natural ability to excrete toxic mercury, and even causing skin irritations in some individuals.

-- 1 tablespoon Wildly Organic Refined Coconut Oil or Craft Coconut Oil
+- 1 tablespoon Wildly Organic refined coconut oil or craft coconut oil

 - 1/8 teaspoon beeswax

 - 1 capsule activated charcoal